-Objective 3.1: Wood is Positioned as a Preferred Building Material and B.C. as a Leader in Wood Innovation
+Objective 3.1: Wood is positioned as a preferred building material and B.C. as a leader in wood innovation

 Long-term sustainability of the forest economy requires the active maintenance, creation and diversification of demand for B.C. forest products.
-By introducing new and advanced forest products, wood technologies and building systems, wood can be positioned as a preferred building material and B.C. as a leader in wood innovation.
-As a result, B.C.'s forest products can be more effectively utilized in construction, interior design, and daily living, at home and abroad.
+FII is focused on expanding and advancing opportunity across the product value chain, from lumber suppliers and engineered wood manufacturers to skilled labour, engineers, designers and architects.
+By introducing new and advanced wood technologies and building systems here in B.C., wood is positioned as a preferred building material and B.C. as a leader in wood innovation.
+As a result, B.C.'s forest products can be more effectively marketed for construction, interior design, and daily living at home and abroad.